 The temples of Bagan are Myanmar’s star attraction, and while they are impressive I found the everyday experiences in Myanmar ultimately the most memorable.
 In the cities, you can grab a plastic chair at a roadside tea house and just watch the people passing by, often wearing longyi sarongs or a traditional cosmetic face paint called thanakha.
 You can rent a scooter and meander through the countryside, or take a train journey and enjoy the hustle and bustle on a creaking old train chugging its way through the landscape.
 You’ll get the most out of Myanmar if you can create your own little adventures.

 Don’t miss out on the food either.
 Go to a local restaurant and you might be delighted with an array of little plates and bowls, each containing something delicious.
 Foodie and traveller Anthony Bourdain has listed Burmese food as one of the most underrated in the world, and he’s probably right.

 I should mention that I visited Myanmar in mid-2013, which is a while ago now at this point.
 At the time of my visit the first ATMs were only just being connected to the international banking systems and travellers were still recommended to bring lots of USD in cash (this is not needed anymore).
-I’ve since been updating this post to reflect the changing visa regulations, permitted areas, and to include some tips from friends who visited in 2016, though always keep in mind that travel information for Myanmar is pretty changeable as the country increasingly opens up.
+I’ve since been updating this post to reflect the changing visa regulations, permitted areas, and to include some tips from my correspondents who visited more recently.

 Boats arriving in Nyaung Shwe, near Lake Inle.